capmo/cdk-stack-ttl/README.md

 # 💥 CDK Stack TTL 💥

 This package contains a CDK construct that can be imported in order to automatically delete the stack after a certain timeframe (TTL).
 Inspired by [this blog post from AWS](https://aws.amazon.com/blogs/infrastructure-and-automation/scheduling-automatic-deletion-of-aws-cloudformation-stacks/).
+Built with [projen](https://github.com/projen/projen).

 ## When to use